|Camping:||May 1 - Oct 31|

 Railroad buffs will enjoy learning about the role the railroad played in logging.
 You can imagine the rugged woodsmen and the immense task of moving raw timber with innovation and brute force.
 The historic cabin village gives you another insight into how these families once lived.

 The Williamson River and crystal-clear Spring Creek converge in the park.
 The Williamson River is regionally famous for its quality trout fishery and consistently produces trophy fish.
 Spring Creek gushes dramatically out of a nearby spring, and then paints a picture-perfect scene as it flows through the park.

 From the equestrian trailhead, you can ride north from the park across national forest land to the Jackson F. Kimball State Recreation Site and beyond.

-Whether you come for the day to visit the logging museum, the pioneer village, or play along Spring Creek or even camp amongst the pines along the Williamson River - you'll discover a grand adventure at Collier.
+Whether you come for the day to visit the logging museum, play along Spring Creek or even camp among the pines along the Williamson River - you'll discover a grand adventure at Collier.

 - Hot showers and flush toilets

 An RV dump-station is available seasonally near the campground; donations accepted.
 The potable water fill station at the dump-station is shut-off to comply with Klamath County water restrictions.